Taxes on inheritance & how to avoid them

 Many different types of assets can result in tax liability when inherited from a loved one.
 However, there are a handful of assets that are the most likely culprits.

 - Stocks and cash: Inherited cash generally isn’t taxable unless the estate exceeds the applicable estate or inheritance taxes.
-Stocks also aren’t taxable unless they are subject to estate or inheritance taxes but could result in capital gains taxes when you sell them.
+Stocks also aren’t taxable unless they are subject to estate or inheritance taxes but could result in capital gains taxes when you sell them later if it’s for more than inherited value.

 - Retirement accounts: The money in inherited pre-tax retirement accounts is considered taxable income if you withdraw it from the account or from a rollover account.
 Additionally, money in Roth accounts won’t be subject to income taxes upon withdrawal.

 - Real estate: A family home or another piece of real estate can be a considerable asset.
-If you sell the home after you inherit it, you could pay capital gains taxes.
+If you sell the home after you inherit it for more than the inherited value, you could pay capital gains taxes.
 However, inherited real estate enjoys the stepped-up basis we discussed earlier.

 - Art and other collectibles: Real estate isn’t the only valuable physical asset someone might inherit.
 If you inherit art or other valuable collectibles, it will be subject to similar capital gains rules as any real estate you inherit.

 - Life insurance policies: Life insurance policies generally aren’t subject to the same tax rules as other inherited assets.
-Life insurance isn’t included in the estate for estate tax purposes, nor is it considered taxable income.
+Life insurance is generally not included in the taxable estate if the policy is owned by someone other than the decedent, nor is it considered taxable income.
 The only tax liability you might be subject to is if you choose to receive the proceeds in installment payments.

 Ways to protect your inheritance from taxes